 1. Behr Bodywork

-Behr incorporates cannabis-infused muscle balm into his medicated massages, which cost $90 for an hour and $125 for 90 minutes.
-Behr specializes in a number of massage techniques, including myofascial release, Swedish, trigger point, neuromuscular therapy, deep-tissue and others.
+Behr incorporates cannabis-infused muscle balm into his medicated massages, which cost $110 for an hour, $140 for 90 minutes and $170 for 120 minutes.
+Behr specializes in a number of massage techniques, including myofascial release, Swedish, trigger point, neuromuscular therapy, deep-tissue, and others.

 He said cannabis can ease inflammation, calm your body and help relieve pain organically.